ibexa/documentation-developer/docs/content_management/field_types/type_and_value.md

 As in `validateFieldSettings()`, this method verifies that the given validator configuration complies to the schema provided by `getValidatorConfigurationSchema()`.

-It's important to note that the schema definitions of the field type can be both of arbitrary and serializable format.
+It's important to know that the schema definitions of the field type can be both of arbitrary and serializable format.
 It's highly recommended to use a simple hash structure.

 !!! note